 The teacher education program at Wittenberg University is designed to permit candidates to meet the licensure requirements for teaching in the State of Ohio.
-Our program is approved by both the State and the National Council for Accreditation of Teacher Education (NCATE), who has recently transformed into the Council for Accreditation of Educator Preparation (CAEP).
+Our program is approved by both the State and the Council for Accreditation of Educator Preparation (CAEP).
 The information contained here represents the official and current policies and procedures for teacher licensure.
 Each year programs are reviewed and may be revised to reflect changing requirements.
 For this reason, students are expected to meet with their Education Department advisor each semester to keep informed of any changes in program requirements.

 Upon graduation from Wittenberg, candidates who have successfully completed the teacher education requirements are eligible to receive an Ohio Resident Educator License.

 Students who major in education may earn licensure in (beginning with the Class of 2022):